PrairieLearn/PrairieLearn/docs/question.md

 For most [elements] there are four different ways of auto-grading the student answer.
 This applies to elements like [`pl-number-input`](elements/#pl-number-input-element) and [`pl-string-input`](elements/#pl-string-input-element) that allow students to input an answer of their choosing, but not [`pl-multiple-choice`](elements/#pl-multiple-choice-element) or [`pl-checkbox`](elements/#pl-checkbox-element) that are much more constrained.
 The four ways are:

-1. Set the correct answer using the correct-answer attribute in `question.html`.
-This is for hard-coded, fixed answers.
+1. Set the correct answer using the correct-answer attributes for each element in `question.html`.
+This will use the built-in grading methods for each element.
 We normally want some degree of randomization of the question, so this is the least-used method.

 2. Set `data["correct_answers"][VAR_NAME]` in server.py.
 This is for questions where you can pre-compute a single correct answer based on the (randomized) parameters.